 Step 2: Provide details of each hobby or interest on your list

 Some jobseekers include one-word bullet points to describe their hobbies and interest -- hiking, running, swimming, dancing, cooking, etc. But, to make your CV standout, give the employer more.
 Rather than list ‘volunteering’ as a bullet point, flesh out the point and provide background information.
-You don't need to tell a long story.
-But at least mention where you volunteer or add any numbers alongside it to make it more powerful.
-Likewise, if you play a musical instrument, do you play with a band?
+You don't need to tell a long story, but at least mention where you volunteered or add any numbers alongside it to make it more powerful.
+Likewise, if you play a musical instrument, add details of your band or choir.
 You might think that this is irrelevant, but employers like to know these details.

 Step 3: Tailor each hobby/activity to the role or employer

 It's tempting to create a generic section for hobbies and interests.
-But, your chances of getting an interview increase if you customise or tailor the section to each position.
+That said, your chances of getting an interview increase if you customise or tailor the section to each position.
 Your hobbies and interests probably include a mixture of team-focused activities and solitary activities.
-Rather than bombard employers with too much detail, only list relevant hobbies and interests.
+Rather than bombarding employers with too much information, only list relevant hobbies and interests.